SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 If you have been using conda on Hydra prior to this workshop, you likely have existing environments you still want to use.
 You can do this with the `tools/conda` module.

-Specify the path (full or relative) to the conda environment in `conda activate`
+Specify the path (full or relative) to the conda environment in `conda activate`.

 ```
 $ conda activate ~/miniconda3/envs/twobit